manicprone/joint-kit/README.md

 Designed to be flexible.
 Mix it with existing code and/or use it to generate an entire custom method library and client API from scratch.

-Provides: DB Model configuration, CRUD and relational data logic, Authorization, Data transformation, Payload serialization, HTTP router generation (for RESTful endpoints), and more.
+Provides: DB model configuration, CRUD and relational data logic, authorization & field validation, data transformation, paginated & non-paginated datasets, rich error handling, payload serialization, HTTP router generation (for RESTful endpoints), and more.

 ## Table of Contents

 * [Prerequisites][section-prerequisites]
 * [Install][section-install]
-* [The Concept][section-the-concept]
 * [Joint Actions][section-joint-actions]
 * [The JSON Syntax][section-the-json-syntax]
+* [The Joint Concept][section-the-joint-concept]
 * [Generating Models][section-generating-models]
 * [Generating Custom Methods][section-generating-custom-methods]
 * [Generating a RESTful API][section-generating-a-restful-api]